-PDX 'Avatar' Analysis for UK BIOMEDE DIPG trial samples - Institute of Cancer Research, Sutton UK 2017 Onwards.
+PDX 'Avatar' Analysis for UK BIOMEDE DIPG trial samples - Institute of Cancer Research, Sutton UK (2017 Onwards) Jones Lab

-This commenced in the UK in April, 2017 and is now open at UK treating centres as part of a European roll out, it is the only 'adaptive' clinical trial currently open in the UK and in a first of its kind for DIPG involves upfront biopsy and stratification of patients to various treatment arms of the trial dependent upon their genetic mutation.
-This determines which drug they will initially receive, and so most importantly for the first time they will be trialled against a target they know is actually 'present' in their tumour biology.
-At the same time a key feature of the BIOMEDE trial is the introduction of experimental agents at relapse should an appropriate 'target' be found during the molecular analysis and broader sequencing of the individual child's tumour.
+The trial commenced in the UK in April 2017 and remained open at UK treating centres as part of a European roll out to the end of 2019 - at this time it is now under continued review for those already enrolled.
+As the only 'adaptive' clinical trial made available in the UK and a first of its kind for DIPG, it involved an upfront biopsy and stratification of patients to various treatment arms of the trial dependent upon their genetic mutation.

-We continued pledged funding on a 'per patient' basis to establish 'Patient Derived Xenografts' or PDX models (also known as avatars) of individual patient disease for screening and testing in vitro and vivo.
-These are all drug screened and the most efficacious agents identified will be fed back to the treating clinicians in the individual treatment centres of the patient.
+We continued funding on a 'per patient' basis throughout 2019 until the first 40 patients were enrolled.
+'Patient Derived Xenografts' or PDX models (also known as avatars) of individual patient disease were established for screening and testing in vitro and vivo.
+These were drug screened and the most efficacious agents identified will be fed back to the treating clinicians in the individual treatment centres of the patient, this resulted in some patients receiving further lines of treatment.